complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicTSA.md

 ### Level, Fluctuation, and Visualisation  {.tabset .tabset-fade .tabset-pills}

-`series.xlsx` contains three time series `TS_1`, `TS_2` and `TS_3` .
+`series.xlsx` contains three time series as columns `TS_1`, `TS_2` and `TS_3` .

 #### Questions {-}

 * As a first step look at the mean and the standard deviation  of the three series, rounded to 2 decimals (use `mean()`, `sd()`, `round()`).
     + Suppose these were time series from three different subjects in an experiment, what would you conclude based on the means and SD's?
 * Let's visualize these data.
-See the [chapter on plotting time series](https://darwin.pwo.ru.nl/skunkworks/courseware/1819_CMBS/book/plotTS.html) for all the different options.
+See the [appendix on plotting time series](https://complexity-methods.github.io/book/plotTS.html) for all the different options.
     + Does the visual representation of these series correspond to what you expected based on the statistical properties of these series?
-    + We'll examine whether there are different levels in the data using function `ts_levels()`.
+    + We'll examine whether there are different levels in the data using function `ts_levels()` in *casnet*.
 Look at the examples in the manual entry of this function to see how to plot the level data.

 #### Answers {-}